jthieffry/asaca-notes/Global DNS.md

 * If the target is unhealthy, any queries will return thr secondary record.
 * Use this technique when you want to configure active/passive failover.

+## R53 Multi-value routing
+* You create multiple records with the same name (ex.
+8 www records which points to different ip).
+* When client ask for www, up to 8 records are returned (if more than 8, 8 are selected at random).
+* Client pick one value among those returned.
+* Each record is independent and can have an associated health check.
+* Any record that fails the health check wont be returned when queried.
+* Multivalue improves availability.
+It is NOT a replacement for load balancing.